jonnonz1/nz-statute-book/acts/public/2014/victims-orders-against-violent-offenders-act-2014.md

       (ii) is charged with the commission of, or convicted or found guilty of, an offence relating to the same incident or series of incidents as that offence
   - **violent offence** has the meaning given to serious violent offence by section 86A of the Sentencing Act 2002
   - **violent offender** or has the meaning given to it by section 5
-  - **young person** means a boy or girl of or over the age of 14 years but under 17 years, but does not include a person who is or has been married or is in a civil union.
+  - **young person** means a person of or over the age of 14 years but under 18 years.

 ### 5 Meaning of violent offender or offender
 (1) In this Act, violent offender or offender, in relation to a victim, means a person who at any time—